kubaPod/MDataUtilities/README.md

 # MDataUtilities

-Data wrangling and visialization utilities for Mathematica
+Data wrangling and visualization utilities for Mathematica

 ## Installation